My Year in Review - 2022 Edition

 Several months ago I moved the website from Bitbucket to GitHub, which I talked about briefly in the Website GitHub Migration.
 I just got tired of Bitbucket in general, I felt like the way that they implemented MFA to be overly complicated and making commits was always a pain.
 I was somewhat hesitant to make the mjcb.io website Git repository public until I realized that it made no difference if it was public or private.
 There is nothing proprietary or secret in the repository, it is just a basic Hugo website with static content.

-I finally got around to creating a logo/icon for the website, which has been on my todo list for a while.
+I finally got around to creating a logo/icon for the website, which has been on my to-do list for a while.
 It is basic, but it works.

 2023 Goals